hamnarauf/Folder-Structure-Generator-for-Websites/README.md

 # Folder-Structure-Generator-for-Websites
-A Python based program that creates a basic folder structure for website
+A Python based program that creates a basic folder structure for a website.

 ### Folder Structure
 ```